answeredbyablemind/answeredbyablemind.github.io/_posts/2019-09-04-natural_number_e_en.md

 $$Equation(4) = 1\times(1+0.5) + 0.5\times(1+0.5)$$

-That is, the original \$1 in Figure 2 becomes \$1.5 in the first term on the right-hand side, and the \$0.5 obtained after 6 months becomes \$0.75 in the second term.
+That is, the original 1 dollar in Figure 2 becomes 1.5 dollars in the first term on the right-hand side, and the 0.5 dollars obtained after 6 months becomes 0.75 dollars in the second term.

 Using the same principle, we can formulate Figure 3 into an equation as follows: